 Pronunciation of 'Chromosome'

-The word 'chromosome' refers to the thread-like structures located within the nucleus of cells, containing genetic material (DNA).
-It is pronounced as 'ˈkroʊməˌsoʊm' in American English.
+The word 'chromosome' refers to structures within cells that contain DNA and proteins, playing a crucial role in heredity and genetic function.
+It is pronounced as 'ˈkroʊməˌsoʊm' in English (en-US).

-The term 'chromosome' originates from the Greek words 'chroma' meaning color and 'soma' meaning body, named due to their ability to be stained with dyes.
+The term 'chromosome' originates from the Greek words 'chroma' meaning color and 'soma' meaning body, referring to the staining properties of chromosomes when viewed under a microscope.

 Pronunciation Details